It was because of Aaron Murray.

 Foreshadowing a confident future

-Mason was upset over Murray's injury.
+Mason was distraught over Murray's injury.
 Murray seemed the epitome of health during his four years in Athens, having logged a program-high 52 consecutive contests while never leaving a game to injury for more than a few plays.
 The last thing Mason wanted to see was his friend and mentor go out on those terms.

 "Sports are cruel," Mason said.
 "But they can also teach a lot of life lessons."